You never lose by giving your time

 I set off on a journey dreaming about far away places, exotic food and amazing landscapes.
 In that picture I saw volunteering as a way to save money and gain new experiences.
 I was prepared to work hard.
 To which I was not prepared were people.
 Some of the best people who became my friends I met while sweeping a floor or learning how to make a mojito.
 Not just you meet other volunteers but interesting locals and fellow travelers from all over the world.
 And all of them have something to say and to share.
 If that’s not an adventure then I don’t know what is!

 Volunteering can bring out the best of you but it doesn’t give someone the right to exploit you.
 Common practice is to volunteer four or five hours a day, unless otherwise agreed.
 If it is stated that the meals are included and you haven’t got it – ask.
 Don’t be shy.
 Your time is precious and the whole philosophy is that both sides need to give and receive mutual.
 Some volunteers have told me how they were exploited so they left.
 And that’s fine.
 There are a lot more awesome opportunities and once you find such a place – it’s going to feel fulfilling and righteous.
 And it’s going to turn into one of the best times of your life.
 Pinky promise.

-This story of mine was featured on Jetsetter Jobs, the first website for young travelers and backpackers who want to find work abroad to travel cheaper, longer and have a more local experience.
+This piece was featured on Jetsetter Jobs, the first website for young travelers and backpackers who want to find work abroad to travel cheaper, longer and have a more local experience.